thachnguyen/duesselpore/manual.md

 ### 2.2.
 Using webserver
 #### 2.2.1.
 Access webserver
-Now you can use your webserver within your Local Area Network (LAN) with a regular web browser (e.g., Firefox or Google Chrome port: 8000) http://{Your IP address}:8000/duesselpore.
+Now you can use your webserver within your Local Area Network (LAN) with a regular web browser (e.g., Firefox or Google Chrome HTTP port: 8000) http://{Your IP address}:8000/duesselpore.
-The webserver can access via three ways: first way is your local network interface (normally start with 192.168.x.x), the second way your LAN IP address (depend on your LAN network), third way is on the Virtual machine (address: localhost)
+The webserver can access via three ways: the first way is your local network interface (normally start with 192.168.x.x), the second way your LAN IP address (depend on your LAN network for example 10.x.x.x), third way is directly on the Virtual machine (address: localhost or 127.0.0.1)

 #### 2.2.2.
 Data preparation

 Users can upload fastq files as ONE compressed zip file: each subfolder contains several replicas with one experimental condition.
+Your decompressor support most common compression program in Window and Linux such as zip, gunzip, 7z etc
 NOTE: files and folders’ names must contain only alphabetic and numeric characters.
 Below is an example of data separated into two conditions, ‘condition1’ and ‘condition2’.
 Please check the structure and the director name of your data carefully, all the name of analysis are generated by directory and file names.